IgniteUI/igniteui-documentation/topics/02_Controls/igUpload/01_Working with igUpload/02_igUpload_Using_Client_Side_Events.md

 The `igUpload` control exposes a rich client-side API featuring a number of events.
 There are seven different client-side events, which are fired either while the user is interacting with the control or during the upload process.

-This topic demonstrates how to attach to client-side event handlers to `igUpload` using basic jQuery version as well as using the ASP.NET™ MVC wrapper.
+This topic demonstrates how to attach to client-side event handlers to `igUpload` using basic jQuery version as well as using the %%ProductNameMVC%% Upload.
 Further, this document details the associated event arguments as well as describing each event.

 ## Attach to Client-Side Event in jQuery
 When the basic `igUpload` jQuery widget is used, the handlers to the events are defined the same way as a jQuery UI option.